 Unknown Fields Division - Mission.
 Sohail Inayatullah.
 Richard Slaughter.
 In 2009 the special issue of Futures on Integral Futures that was edited by Slaughter was voted one of the "most important futures works of 2008" by the Association of Professional Futurists.
 Founded in 1999 at the Swinburne University of Technology, the Australian Foresight Institute was designed as a specialized research and post-graduate teaching unit.

 I was told, in this context, by friend and colleague Stuart Candy that I had to talk to Zhan Li.
 So I caught up with him at his home in leafy South Pasadena.
 He is a truly synthetic and integrative thinker, complex and sophisticated, and this is what I loved about talking with him.
+He pushed and challenged the boundaries of my understanding and comprehension.
+He is writing a PhD dissertation through the Annenberg School of Communication and Journalism at the University of Southern California, where he is exploring the cross roads of futures studies and communications, in particular trans-media story telling and narrative in foresight.
+The interview spans across science fiction, design futures, foresight communication, narrative frameworks, organizational narratives and many other areas!
+I hope you enjoy it.
+Audio Player.
 Building better tomorrows.
 A crash course in technology thinking Have you shot a dronie?